zman1026/The-Gift-Genius/replit.md

 ### Feature Specifications
 - **User Profiles:** Users can update their firstName, lastName, and profileImageUrl.
 - **Unified Add Item Dialog:** Streamlined interface with two modes:
-    - **Quick Add:** Search for products or paste URLs to find items via SerpApi with inline results display, error handling, and empty state feedback
+    - **Quick Add:** Search for products or paste URLs to find items via SerpApi with inline results display, error handling, and empty state feedback.
+Features intelligent query detection that automatically suggests Custom Item tab for non-product searches (experiences, services, memberships).
     - **Custom Item:** Manually create items with support for different types (product, experience, service, membership, other) including experiences like "trip to the zoo" or services like "music lessons"
+    - **Smart Search Detection:** Real-time keyword detection using word-boundary regex to identify non-product queries.
+When users type queries like "disney trip", "music lessons", or "gym membership", a contextual suggestion card appears prompting them to use Custom Item tab.
+Includes dismissal state management to prevent suggestion loops and avoid false positives (e.g., "classic" won't trigger "class").
+Pre-fills form name and itemType when user accepts suggestion.
 - **Shopping Options:** Provides a simplified interface to view products via Google Shopping.
 - **Wishlist Image Upload:** Integrates **Uppy v5** for image uploads to Replit Object Storage, with a 10MB file limit.
 - **Wishlist Organization:** Items are filterable and sortable by priority (Must-Have, Would Love, Just a Thought).
 Items support multiple types beyond physical products.